 You have the power to protect your family from flu this season by getting vaccinated and making sure everyone in your family age six months and older gets their yearly flu vaccine, too.
 While the timing of flu season is unpredictable, flu activity can last as late as May.
 Make sure your family is vaccinated as soon as possible.
 It takes about two weeks after vaccination for antibodies to develop in the body that protect against influenza virus infection.

-During 2016-2017, only injectable flu vaccines (flu shots) are recommended for use.
+Only injectable flu vaccines (flu shots) are recommended for use.
 The nasal spray vaccine is not recommended because of concerns about how well it might work.
 Flu shots can be uncomfortable for kids (and parents), but getting the flu can be even more unpleasant and sometimes dangerous.
 Learn more about the flu vaccine options available for children this season.

 Protect Your Family

 Last season, it’s estimated that about 60% of U.S. children got their flu vaccine.
 While this is among the highest flu vaccine coverage among any age group, it still leaves about 30 million kids unprotected from influenza.
 A flu vaccine would not only protect your child from getting sick, it would also help prevent them from spreading it to others, like their brothers and sisters, their grandparents and other people who are at high risk from flu.
-During most flu seasons, the majority of flu hospitalizations and deaths happen in people 65 and older.
+During most seasons, the majority of flu hospitalizations and deaths happen in people 65 and older.
 If your child has any interactions with older people, pregnant women or others at high risk of serious flu illness, getting your child vaccinated is a way to protect those vulnerable people.

 Flu vaccines are offered in many locations, including doctor’s offices, clinics, health departments, pharmacies, college health centers, by many employers and even some schools.
 You may not have to see your doctor to get your child a flu shot!
 There are plenty of locations available that provide vaccinations.
 The Vaccine Locator is a useful tool for finding areas in your community offering flu vaccine.